Generative-AI: The Top 12 Lawsuits

 • Investigation of potential infringment of free and open-source computer programs

 Again, detailed conditions apply to each of these exemptions.
-If you are thinking of invoking one of them, read the entire provision carefully and seek professional legal advice.
+If you are thinking of invoking one of them, read 37 CFR Part 201e carefully and seek professional legal advice.

 New Exemptions